sinclairtarget/libatrus/README.md

 MyST is a superset of [CommonMark](https://commonmark.org/), so Atrus is also a CommonMark-compliant Markdown parser and HTML renderer.

-Atrus is written in Zig and can be consumed as a Zig module, but also exports a C API.
+Atrus is written in Zig and can be consumed as a Zig package, but also exports a C API.

 ## Disclaimer